Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Experiments

 \subsection{Transformed Hemisphere}

-We conduct an experiment to compare the efficacy of training on adversarial examples with large normal components versus training on adversarial examples with large tangential components.
-Consider a unit hemisphere in $\R^3$ whose tangent space can be computed without any approximation.
-The hemisphere is evenly divided into $c$ regions.
-The data are first sampled from the hemispherical surface and transformed to a high dimensional space $\R^d$ with a linear transformation $T:\R^3 \rightarrow \R^d$, where $T = (\vv_1, \vv_2, \vv_3)$ and $\vv_1, \vv_2, \vv_3$ are three orthonormal vectors in $\R^d$.
-Let $\vz \in \R^3$ be the point sampled from the unit hemisphere.
-Then $\vx = T(\vz)$ is the simulated data used for classification where the data class labels are determined by which region $\vz$ is located.
-Since $\vz$ lies on a sphere, we can explicitly compute the tangent vectors $\vu_1, \vu_2$ of $\vz$.
-Next, the tangent vectors of $\vx$ can be obtained immediately by performing transformation of $\vu_1$ and $\vu_2$: $\vw_1 = T(\vu_1)$ and $\vw_2 =T(\vu_2)$.
-Using the tangent vectors $\vw_1$ and $\vw_2$, we may calculate the tangential component of adversarial examples and implement TART on the simulated dataset.
+To compare the efficacy of training on adversarial examples with large normal components versus those with large tangential components, we conducted an experiment using a simulated dataset.
+Our dataset is based on a unit hemisphere in $\mathbb{R}^3$, where the tangent space can be computed without any approximation.
+The hemisphere is first evenly divided into $c$ regions to serve as class labels.

+Data points are sampled from the hemispherical surface.
+Let $\vz \in \mathbb{R}^3$ be a sampled point, which is then transformed to a high-dimensional space $\mathbb{R}^d$ via a linear transformation, $\vx = T(\vz)$.
+Here, $T:\mathbb{R}^3 \to \mathbb{R}^d$ is a linear map whose columns are three orthonormal vectors in $\mathbb{R}^d$.
+The class label of $\vx$ is determined by the region where $\vz$ is located.
+Since the data points lie on a spherical manifold, we can explicitly compute the tangent vectors, $\vu_1$ and $\vu_2$, of $\vz$.
+The corresponding tangent vectors for $\vx$ are then obtained by applying the transformation $T$ to $\vu_1$ and $\vu_2$.
+Using these tangent vectors, we can accurately calculate the tangential component of adversarial examples and implement TART on the simulated dataset.

-The goal of this experiment is to confirm the validity of our concepts and assess the effectiveness of TART.
-We compare our idea (TART) to the opposite of our idea (Reverse-TART), i.e., provide smaller perturbation bounds to adversarial examples with larger tangential components.
-To see a more pronounced effect, we compute the tangential components at each epoch and use only half of the adversarial examples generated (examples with the largest 25\% and the smallest 25\% tangential component).
-The perturbation bound for each adversarial example while training is determined as follows: \begin{itemize} \item TART: provide $\epsilon$ for the largest 25\% and 0 for the smallest 25\% as their perturbation bounds. \item Reverse-TART: provide 0 for the largest 25\% and $\epsilon$ for the smallest 25\% as their perturbation bounds. \end{itemize}
+The goal of this experiment is to confirm the validity of our core concepts and assess the effectiveness of TART.
+To this end, we compare TART to a contrasting approach, which we call Reverse-TART.
+Reverse-TART provides a smaller perturbation bound to adversarial examples with larger tangential components, directly opposing the core hypothesis of our method.
+To obtain a more pronounced effect, we compute the tangential components at each epoch and use only a subset of the adversarial examples: those with the largest 25\% and the smallest 25\% tangential components.
+The perturbation bound for each adversarial example during training is determined as follows: \begin{itemize} \item TART: provide $\epsilon$ for the largest 25\% and 0 for the smallest 25\% as their perturbation bounds. \item Reverse-TART: provide 0 for the largest 25\% and $\epsilon$ for the smallest 25\% as their perturbation bounds. \end{itemize}